Lanal-A/Hackthon-GyroSquad/README.md

 # Hackthon-GyroSquad
-This is the Code from Team BugJump
+This is the Code from Team GyroSquad